Chris Rainbow: Death

-Chris Rainbow died on 22 February 2015 of Parkinson's disease.
+Chris Rainbow died on 22 February 2015 of Parkinson's disease at his home on the Isle of Skye.
+He was surrounded by his wife and son.

 Alan Parsons published on his official website, "It was with great sadness that I read today of the passing of Chris Rainbow.
 He was an amazing talent and an integral part of The Project sound.
 Eric and I used to call him the "One Man Beach Boys".
 I will always remember his funny stories, his mimicking ability, and his hilarious catch phrases.
 Sessions with him were always filled with laughter.
 I will miss him greatly."

 Following Rainbow's death, Runrig published the following statement on their website: "We were all shocked and saddened to hear yesterday of the death of friend, colleague, and former record producer Chris Harley.
 Chris was a major part of the Runrig story, producing the breakthrough albums through the eighties and early nineties.
 In his capacity as a producer, he was instrumental in helping to create the sound of the band.
-Chris was held in deep affection by all associated with Runrig and his passing will be keenly felt.
-He died at his home on the Isle Of Skye, after a long debilitating illness.
-He is survived by his wife Ibby and son Lewis, and our thoughts and prayers go out to them at this difficult time."
+Chris was held in deep affection by all associated with Runrig and his passing will be keenly felt."